TejaswiniSunkara/TrialProject/README.md

 # TrialProject
-This is the new branch off the master branch named Branch1
+This is the new branch off of the master branch named Branch1